spell-music/csound-expression/ideas/CE-Release-todo.md

 Release todo
 ============================

-* complete Hard and Soft sync

 * make granular oscillators (based on SHARC and partikkel)

+* add filters with adjectives for character names

 * include table Read/Write opcodes

-* add filters with adjectives for character names

 * add SE wrappers to table read and write opcodes add special funs for read-only tables.

    What about Tab of tabs in this case ??

+* casio oscillators

 ----------------------------------------
 -- Done

+* complete Hard and Soft sync

 * add mul' for SE